imason5/FitQuest/README.md

 On their profile page, users can edit a number of details about themselves like profile pictures and weight, and they can see a summary of their workout history.

 Technologies used include JS ES6, Express, MongoDB, Mongoose, and Bootstrap.
+Styled with a mobile first approach.

 This app utilizes the [API Ninjas](https://api-ninjas.com/api/exercises) Exercise API to provide a list of exercises to choose from, complete with difficulty levels, equipment needed, and instructions.
 It also uses the [Cloudinary](https://cloudinary.com/) API to allow users to upload profile pictures.